 LATAM offers onboard WiFi on many single-aisle flights within South America.
 LATAM Pass members can often use free text messaging, while paid plans cover web browsing or streaming.
-WiFi depends on the aircraft and route.
-LATAM has said long-haul WiFi should start rolling out on wide-body aircraft in 2026.
+WiFi availability depends on the aircraft and route.

-- WiFi is mainly on single-aisle (narrow-body) aircraft on routes within South America.
-It depends on the specific aircraft.
+- WiFi runs mainly on single-aisle (narrow-body) aircraft on routes within South America.
+Availability depends on the specific aircraft assigned to your flight.

-- LATAM Pass members may get free text messaging on some flights.
+- LATAM Pass members may get free text messaging on eligible flights.
 Elite members may get free messaging and browsing.

-- Paid plans can be hourly, per flight, or monthly.
-Prices vary by local exchange rates.
+- Paid plans come in hourly, per-flight, or monthly options.
+Prices are shown as a USD reference and vary by local exchange rates.

-LATAM’s WiFi is currently focused on flights within South America.
+LATAM’s WiFi focuses on flights within South America.
 Not every aircraft has it, so you might not see WiFi on the same route every time.

-On WiFi-enabled flights, you should see the “LATAM Play” WiFi network and a QR code at your seat once the plane reaches cruising altitude.
+On WiFi-enabled flights, the “LATAM Play” WiFi network appears along with a QR code at your seat once the plane reaches cruising altitude.

 - Turn on Airplane Mode on your device.